Why Diversity Matters

 Review Male/Female Diversity at Albion

-When available, the chart below will include the male to female ratio among Albion's faculty, as well as students.
+When available, the chart below will include the male to female ratio among Albion's undergraduate students.

-Over 90% of the students attending Albion College come from within Michigan.
-This puts Albion's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,518.
+About 67.1% of the students attending Albion College come from within Michigan.
+This puts Albion's level of geographic diversity above the national average and gives it a national geographic diversity ranking of #926.